brian-carroll/elm_c_wasm/docs/wrapper.md

 In the Elm source code, the wrapper just looks like it does nothing.
 In fact that's the whole point!

-However the "compiler" knows about this module and treats it specially.
-The actual implementation of `WasmWrapper.element` reads `mainRecord` from the WebAssembly module, converts it to the equivalent JavaScript object, and passes that on to `Browser.element`, an effectful Kernel JavaScript function.
+However the "compiler" <sup>(see notes)</sup> knows about this module and treats it specially.
+The actual implementation of `WasmWrapper.element` reads `mainRecord` from the WebAssembly module, converts it to the equivalent JavaScript object, and passes that on to `Browser.element`, an effectful Kernel function implemented in JavaScript.

-> I say "compiler" but at this stage it's really a set of Bash scripts and a lot of hand-coding!

-OK let's run through that again, a bit more slowly!
-Here's what's happening in a bit more detail:
+Here's what happens in a bit more detail:

 - When the program is initialised, it calls an exported getter function on the Wasm module called `getMainRecord()`, that returns the address of the `mainRecord` in the Wasm module's memory.
 - The JS wrapper reads the data at the corresponding index in the `ArrayBuffer` corresponding to the Wasm module's memory.
 From the header bytes, it knows it's a Record with 4 key/value pairs.
 From the body, it is able to find the names of the 4 keys and the addresses of each of the 4 values.
 - On reading each of the 4 values in the record, the wrapper recognises the `Closure` data structure and creates a JavaScript callback function from it.
 This takes a bit of explaining so let's look at it in the next section.

+> **Notes**
+>
+> I mention "compiler" above, but for now it's just a [Bash script](../demos/wrapper/build-combine.sh) that modifies the official compiler's JS output, merging some other JS files into it.
+>
+> I thought about using `elm/bytes` but it's not really suited to this situation.
+For one thing, we need to send _functions_ back and forth as well as data.
+Also there are some low-level interactions with the Wasm module itself that need to be written in JS.
+>
+> I actually use TypeScript as a source language, just to help make sure the JavaScript is correct.
+But if required, the TypeScript code could easily be abandoned and replaced with the JavaScript version.
+I've made sure it's readable.

 ## Elm functions in WebAssembly

-To understand how we pass functions across the JS/Wasm boundary, we need to take a look at the Closure data structure.
-I've written about this before but it's worth a refresher.
+To understand how we pass functions across the JS/Wasm boundary, we need to take a look at how Elm functions are implemented on the Wasm side.

-The C language doesn't allow you to pass functions around a program or partially apply them.
-But it does have _function pointers_.
-So we can represent Elm functions as a data structure called `Closure`, which contains a pointer to the "evalutator function", and pointers to any partially-applied arguments.
-This structure can be used by the "apply" operator for partial application, higher-order functions, etc.
+The C language doesn't allow you to pass functions around as values, nor to "partially apply" them.
+But it does allow _function pointers_ to be passed around as values.
+We represent an Elm function as a data structure called `Closure` that contains a pointer to a C function and pointers to any partially-applied arguments.
+This structure is used by the "function application" operator, which implements features like partial application, higher-order functions, and so on.

-Let's take for example the partially applied Elm function `(+) 5 : Int -> Int`, which adds 5 to any integer.
+Let's look at the Wasm representation of the partially applied Elm function `(+) 5 : Int -> Int`.
+This function adds 5 to any integer, and its representation is shown in the diagram below.

-The header word indicates that it's a `Closure` with a `size` of 4 words.
-It has one applied argument (`n_values=1`) and expects 2 in total (`max_values=2`).
+The header indicates that it's a `Closure` with a `size` of 4 words (a "word" being 32 bits).
+It has one applied value (`n_values=1`) and expects 2 values to be applied in total (`max_values=2`).
 The `evaluator` field points to the C function `Basics_add_eval`, which will be called when the last argument is applied.
 The `values[0]` field points to the partially applied argument `literal_int_5`.

 ![Diagram of the Wasm data structures for Closure and Int](./images/closure-example.png)

-<u>Note</u>: Integers are implemented as data structures with headers, because it helps with built-in typeclasses like `number` and `comparable`.
+<u>Note</u>: Elm `Int` is implemented as a data structure with a header, because it helps with "constrained type variables" like `number` and `comparable`.
+There are more efficient ways integers could be represented in the future.

-For further reading you can check out the documentation on [Elm data structures in WebAssembly](./data-structures.md), my [blog post on Closures](https://dev.to/briancarroll/elm-functions-in-webassembly-50ak), the source code for [`Utils_apply`](../src/kernel/utils.c), and the C structures representing Elm types in [types.h](../src/kernel/types.h).
+For further reading you can check out the documentation on [Elm data structures in WebAssembly](./data-structures.md), my [blog post on Closures](https://dev.to/briancarroll/elm-functions-in-webassembly-50ak), the source for the function application operator [`Utils_apply`](../src/kernel/utils.c), and the [C structures for all the Elm types](../src/kernel/types.h).

-## Calls from JS to Wasm
+## Calls from JS runtime to Wasm app

-The only calls that are made from the JS runtime to the Wasm app are `init`, `update`, `subscriptions`, `view` and `Msg` constructors (which wrap the result of a `Cmd` before calling `update`).
-All of these functions are implemented in WebAssembly.
+The only calls that are made from the JS runtime to the Wasm app are `init`, `update`, `subscriptions`, `view` and `Msg` constructors.
+(A `Msg` constructor is a function that wraps the result of a `Cmd` before calling `update`.
+The simplest case is a single-parameter constructor from a custom `type` definition, but it can be more complex.)

-## Encoding and decoding Elm values

-The Wasm and JS sides of the system need to make calls to each other, passing Elm data structures back and forth.
-But they each have their own *representations* of those Elm data structures, so we will need to translate between the two.

-To get data from WebAssembly to JS, the JS wrapper will _read_ bytes from the Wasm memory and decode them into a JavaScript value.
-It just needs an address to start reading from.

-For details of the byte-level data structures, see the documentation on [Elm data structures in WebAssembly](./data-structures.md).

-- ambiguous cases and what to do about them
-- closures
-- app specific types - keep it brief
-- Calls from JS to Wasm

-- on program initialisation, read the 4 TEA callback Closures out of Wasm
-- any time you want to make a call, write the arguments into memory, then write a Wasm Closure that points to those arguments,
-- Then pass the address of that Closure to a dispatcher `callClosure(addr)`
+The Wrapper reads these functions from the Wasm memory as `Closure`s, and creates JS function closures from them.

+The JS closure remembers the Wasm `evaluator` function pointer and any partially-applied arguments.
+When called, it encodes any JS arguments to bytes, writes them to the Wasm memory, and creates a new copy of the `Closure`.
+It then calls the exported Wasm function `evalClosure`, which evaluates the `Closure` and returns the address of the result.
+The wrapper then reads the value at that address, converts it to a JavaScript representation, and returns it to the Elm runtime.

-## Calls from Wasm to JS
+## Calls from Wasm app to JS runtime

-- suspended calls
-- array of kernel functions
+The only calls that are made from the Wasm app to the JS runtime are Kernel calls that return descriptions of effects, such as `Cmd`, `Task`, or `VirtualDom.Node`.
+We don't have any Wasm representation of these values because we are implementing effects in JS only.

+Instead we represent all effect values as "thunks".
+These are unevaluated `Closure`s that never actually get evaluated in WebAssembly.
+They are only evaluated by the JavaScript wrapper when it needs to transform it to a JS representation.
+If you've ever used Haskell, you'll be familiar with the concept of thunks.

+When the Elm app (in Wasm) makes a call to a Kernel function like `VirtualDom.text "hello"`, it evaluates to a `Closure` that represents 'whatever value results from calling the JS function `_VirtualDom_text` with argument "hello"'.
+Since the `VirtualDom.Node` type is opaque in Elm anyway, no Elm function can ever know the difference.
+These thunks can be nested to any depth.
+When the `view` function eventually returns to the runtime, the wrapper will want to convert its return value to JS.
+When it notices that the return value is an unevaluated Kernel call, it will actually *evaluate* the call and get the return value of the JavaScript kernel function.

+So in summary, we are doing effects in JS and not Wasm, so we'd prefer not to have to write Wasm representations of effect values.
+Therefore we _defer_ the actual call to the Kernel function until we're passing through the wrapper.
+Inside the Wasm Elm app, it just looks like a `Closure`, which is something the Wasm app knows how to handle.

+In the implementation, all Kernel `Closure`s are given an "almost infinite" arity to ensure they're always considered to be partially-applied and the Wasm code never evaluates them (`max_values=0xffff`).

+Wasm can only refer to things using numbers, so the wrapper stores an array of JS Kernel functions.
+Wasm refers to a particular Kernel function by its index in that array.
+The array index is stored in the `evaluator` field instead of the address of a C function.

-## Build system
+## Known issues

-- WasmWrapper.elm
-- build scripts

-## Ambiguities in JS representations

-- Int vs Float
+- Int vs Float ambiguity
   - unboxed integers
   - compiler changes, more type info
   - short term workaround/hack
-- Tuple2 vs Record
+- Tuple2 vs Record ambiguity

 ## Rejected Ideas

 - heap array